-When movement become less mindful, there is a heightened risk of injury, so it’s no surprise that the number of yoga injuries have increased by almost 80% in the past seven years.
+When movement becomes less mindful, there is a heightened risk of injury, so it’s no surprise that the number of yoga injuries have increased by almost 80% in the past seven years.

-The truth is, any pose where you’re not being mindful or where you’re pushing beyond your limit can create harm.
+The truth is, any pose where you’re not being mindful or pushing beyond your limit can create harm.
 As you practice, you want to avoid anything that:

 – causes or increases pain;